 I was born in Portsmouth on the south coast of England at lunchtime on 7th November, 1957, the same day as the Museum of Modern Art was opened in New York in 1929.
 I left school at 16, a move prompted by the admission of girls.
 I have worked as an electronic engineer most of my life, and for about half of that have run my own companies.
 A vague competence has seen one of my designs feature occasionally on the CSI TV programs, sell to customers such as Lockheed and NASA, and achieve senior membership of the Institute of Electrical and Electronic Engineers.

 For 'fun' I studied for a Masters degree in art history which I attained in 2007.
-I left the UK in 2004 and have lived and worked in Singapore, Canada, and I have now resided in Saraburi, Thailand for over 7 years, with my wife, Ploy, and our two adopted dogs, Pinky and Perky.
+I left the UK in 2004 to live and work in Singapore, Canada, and most recently in Saraburi, Thailand for 8 years.
+In August 2017 I returned to the UK to live in Ayr, Scotland.
+I am married to Ploy, and have two adopted dogs, Pinky and Perky.

 I can be found on Facebook: Home Thoughts from a Man